jayaraaj/aws-demo/content/46_functional_assurance/1_introduction.md

 #### PIPELINE OVERVIEW
 This module will walk you through the assurance of your application functionalities.
-You will learn how to execute UI-based tests, responsive web design (RWD)-based tests and API tests with an open-source tool stack.
+You will learn how to execute UI-based tests, responsive web design (RWD)-based tests and API tests with an open source tool stack.

 ![](/images/module3/intro-1.png)